- What is a SIP?

 SIP revisions must first go through an intense period of research in which data is collected and modeled, control strategies are proposed and tested, and the revision is drafted.
-This initial phase typically requires 3 to 4 years.
+This initial phase may take years to complete.
 The SIP revision is then sent through the TCEQ's formal rulemaking process, which involves publication of the proposal, public meetings, hearings, review of public comments, and finally adoption by TCEQ's commissioners.
 This process takes about six months.
 Once a SIP revision is adopted by the commission, it is legally binding and enforceable under state law.
 After adoption, the revision is submitted to the EPA for review and approval.
 The SIP revision is federally enforceable after it has been approved by the EPA.

 What is the history of the Texas SIP?

 The history posted here provides a broad overview of the SIP revisions that have been submitted to the EPA by the State of Texas.
 Some sections may be obsolete or superseded by new revisions, but have been retained for the sake of historical completeness.
 Last updated May 1, 2007.
 (Help with PDF.)

 There are numerous reasons why SIPs are necessary and important.

 - SIPs protect our air: SIPs play a key role in attaining good air quality and protecting citizen's health.